nvmea/nmbrank/content/post/2022-03-21-entame-web-interview-translation/index.markdown

 **E: What is your gravure goal?**

 Y: I want to hijack the covers!
-[I tried to explain close to the end of [last article](https://stanyuzu.netlify.app/post/2022-01-31-gekkan-entame-january-interview-translation-with-rei/); basically she wants to be on many magazine covers in a short span of time.]
+[I tried to explain the term close to the end of the [last article](https://stanyuzu.netlify.app/post/2022-01-31-gekkan-entame-january-interview-translation-with-rei/) I translated; basically she wants to be on many magazine covers in a short span of time.]
 Last summer I witness Enako-san doing it and I thought I would like to achieve that as well!
 Also I want to release a photobook soon!

 <br>